theiagen/tbp-parser/docs/outputs/coverage.md

 ## Customizing column names

-To overwrite any of the column names in a configuration file, use the following format:
+To overwrite any of the output column names or text in the coverage reports, please use the following format in a [configuration file](../inputs.md#configuration-file) or use the command-line parameter `--find_and_replace`:

 ```yaml
 FIND_AND_REPLACE: